 For more info: visitplacer.com

 Autumn days bring harvest season in this gorgeous coastal region north of San Francisco.
-Ride a horse along the shore or visit the African hoofstock at B. Bryan Preserve where they just opened a drive-through car safari tour that ends with giraffe feeding.
+Ride a horse along the shore or visit the African hoofstock at B. Bryan Preserve where a drive-through car safari tour ends with giraffe feeding.
 Be sure to stop by Frankie's Ice Cream and Pizza for a slice of mushroom pizza followed by a cone topped with candy cap mushroom ice cream when you are in downtown Mendocino.
-Read all our Mendocino recs here.
+Read up on our Covid friendly Mendocino Micro-cation and you are all set!

 More area information: visitmendocino.com